GoogleCloudPlatform/magic-modules/docs/content/develop/test.md

    git checkout main && git clean -f . && git checkout -- . && git pull
    ```

-## Add a standard test
+## Add a create test

-In this section, you will start by creating a "basic" test, which means it tests the simplest possible configuration of your resource (often only required fields).
-After the basic test is created, you will then optionally create a "full" test, which means it tests a configuration with all possible fields.
-As an alternative to a single full test, you can create multiple tests based on advanced use-cases.
+A create test is a test that creates the target resource and immediately destroys it.

-> **Note:** All fields must be covered by at least one test.
+> **Note:** All resources should have a "basic" create test, which uses the smallest possible number of fields.
+Additional create tests can be used to ensure all fields on the resource are used in at least one test.

 {{< tabs "standard" >}}
 {{< tab "MMv1" >}}
 1. Using an editor of your choice, create a `*.tf.erb` file in [`mmv1/templates/terraform/examples/`](https://github.com/GoogleCloudPlatform/magic-modules/tree/main/mmv1/templates/terraform/examples).
 The name of the file should include the service name, resource name, and a descriptor.
 For example, `compute_subnetwork_basic.tf.erb`.
 2. Write the Terraform configuration for your test.
-This will need to include all of the required dependencies.
-For example:
+This should include all of the required dependencies.
+For example, `google_compute_subnetwork` has a dependency on `google_compute_network`:
    ```tf
    resource "google_compute_subnetwork" "primary" {
      name          = "my-subnet"